laravel/docs/cashier-paddle.md

 <a name="prorations"></a>
 #### Prorations

-By default, Paddle prorates charges when swapping between plans on the subscription renewal date.
+By default, Paddle prorates charges when swapping between plans.
 The `noProrate` method may be used to update the subscriptions without prorating the charges:

     $user->subscription('default')->noProrate()->swap($premium = 'pri_456');

-If you would like to not prorate the charges and invoice immediately you may use the `swapAndInvoice` method in combination with `noProrate`:
+If you would like to disable proration and invoice customers immediately, you may use the `swapAndInvoice` method in combination with `noProrate`:

     $user->subscription('default')->noProrate()->swapAndInvoice($premium = 'pri_456');

-When there's a scenario that you do not wish to bill your customer for the changes made you can use the `doNotBill` method:
+Or, to not bill your customer for a subscription change, you may utilize the `doNotBill` method:

     $user->subscription('default')->doNotBill()->swap($premium = 'pri_456');

-For more info on proration in Paddle, see [its dedicated guide](https://developer.paddle.com/concepts/subscriptions/proration).
+For more information on Paddle's proration policies, please consult Paddle's [proration documentation](https://developer.paddle.com/concepts/subscriptions/proration).

 <a name="subscription-quantity"></a>
 ### Subscription Quantity